chimericdream/worldofpannotia.com/src/_psionic_powers/dissolving-touch.md

   powerResistance: "No"
   powerPoints: 3
   description: |
     Your touch, claw, or bite is corrosive, and sizzling moisture visibly oozes from your natural weapon or hand.
-You deal 4d6 points of acid damage to any creature or object you touch with your successful melee touch attack.
+You deal {% die_roll 4 6 0 %} points of acid damage to any creature or object you touch with your successful melee touch attack.
 Acid you secrete denatures 1 round after use, losing all efficacy and ability to deal damage.
 You are immune to your own acid.
   augment: |
-    For every 2 additional power points you spend, this power's damage increases by 1d6 points.
+    For every 2 additional power points you spend, this power's damage increases by {% die_roll 1 6 0 %} points.
 ---